Xcissors280/Docs/README.md

-I made a simple server to render google docs as a nice documentation page
+I made a simple server to render google docs as a nice documentation page you can try it now at https://docs.atserver.us or self host it using the instructions below

 first make a google api service account and put its credentials.json file in the main directory you might have to change the service account email adress in the html if is isnt automatic